ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-04-aws-sysops-opsworks.md

 - upgrade DB - in this approach both versions access the same db; old app is denied access?

 - separate DB - in this approach data is sync'd from the old schema to the new schema

+**Instance Auto-Healing** - when the Chef agent loses communication with the automation engine, the engine tries to fix it.
+EBS backed instances are stopped and started; instance store backed instances are terminated and relaunched.
+In both scenarios, the configure event is run.
+If the auto-healing process does not recover it gets marked `start_failed`, which requires manual intervention to fix.
+The OS of the instances will not be changed even if the default OS is has been changed at the stack level.
+Auto-heal is not performance based, only agent->automation engine based.

 ### Hostname Themes